 - Prostration is a major component of salat (ritual praying to God) and is done twice for every rakaat (the amount of times you prostrate from standing up).
 So for example, the dawn prayer, which has two rakaat, requires four prostrations, while the noon prayer, which has four rakaat, requires eight prostrations.
 The only time that prostration is forbidden during salat is when you are praying for the dead (salat al-janazah if the corpse is present or salat al-ghaib if it is not present) because of the aforementioned restriction of prostrating to anything other than God.
 During funeral prayers, the salat is conducted strictly while standing up.

 - The Jewish religion works the same way, except that even bowing to another human is discouraged (because Jews pray standing up, and therefore bow to God rather than make full prostration).

 - Karaite Jews are known to make full prostration in prayer.

-- It was practice in the Jerusalem temple, but it was discontinued, since it was destroyed.
+- It was practiced in the Jerusalem temple, but it was discontinued since it was destroyed.
 Twice.